liane4323/sep11-freedom-project/blog/entry03.md

 One important skill I developed during my tinkering stage was self-reflection.
 After each session of learning Easy Toggle State JS, I made it a point to take a step back and mentally process what went well and what could be improved. _For example, after tinkering, I reflected on the blocks of code and wrote comments_.
 This skill helped me not only learn the code but also become more aware of what I was coding.
 Through this ongoing self-reflection, I feel like I developed a habit of constantly looking for ways to improve.
 And not just in coding but in how I learn new libraries and solving problems.

+## Next Steps & EDP (Engineering Design Process)

+I am on step #3of my EDP, which is to _Brainstorm_ possible solutions.
+I will still be brainstorming by working on my demo website and learning new concepts which I can implement to my freedom project website